pixeloven/pixeloven/packages/pixeloven-webpack/types/README.md

-# @pixeloven-storybook/addons
+# @pixeloven-webpack/types

-> Pixel Oven storybook addons
+> Pixel Oven webpack types

 See our website [PixelOven](https://www.pixeloven.com/) for more information or our [issues](https://github.com/pixeloven/pixeloven/issues) board to report issues associated with this package.